zio/zio/docs/code-of-conduct.md

 ---
 id: code-of-conduct
+slug: code-of-conduct
-title: "ZIO Code of Conduct"
+title: "Code of Conduct"
 ---

 We are committed to providing a friendly, safe and welcoming